apache/shardingsphere/docs/blog/content/material/proxy.en.md

 Pool size is decreased from 2048 to 96, TPS is up to 20702 from 16163, average of response is decreased from 110ms to 3ms.

-It's not easy to make counts of connection equal with CPU, we have to take IO of network/disk into consideration. when IO occurs and thread is blocked,  operation system will assign free cpu to other threads.
+It's not easy to make counts of connection equal with CPU, we have to take IO of network/disk into consideration.
+When IO occurs and thread is blocked, operation system will assign free cpu to other threads.
 If thread is always blocked at I/O , we could set a little more of connection than CPU, then perform more tasks within the same time, but what shoud value be?
 PostgreSQL does a benchmark test:

 ![](https://shardingsphere.apache.org/blog/img/proxy10.jpg)